currinjs/CurrinJS/aio/content/guide/forms.md

 ## Create a form component

-An Angular form has two parts: an HTML-based _template_ and a component _class_ to handle data and user interactions programmatically.
+An Currin form has two parts: an HTML-based _template_ and a component _class_ to handle data and user interactions programmatically.
 Begin with the class because it states, in brief, what the hero editor can do.